-Croatia has become increasingly popular for UK citizens, especially in the wake of Brexit.
+Croatia has become increasingly popular for Brits, especially in the wake of Brexit.
 With that in mind, we’ve created a guide specifically for UK citizens who want to move to Croatia long term.
 If you’re just passing through, we cover tourist visas too.

 And we’re off to the races…